nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to clear all items in the inventory.
-2. StoreMando deletes all items in the inventory.
+2. StoreMando clears all items in the inventory.

     Use case ends.